F3FC Tricopter board

 Light weight, stiff and super fancy.
 Made from 3K Twill weave carbon fiber.
 It weighs 25% less than the G10 version.
 The super deluxe bottom board to go with your F3FC!

-Naze32 Tricopter board (Soon to be discontinued)
+Naze32 Tricopter board (Discontinued)

-The next step in the tricopter evolution has finally emerged.
-This time it’s major mutation, a Naze32 board integrated into the frame itself!
+A Naze32 board integrated into the frame itself!
 No more trying to figure out how to mount the flight controller and get the wiring pretty.
 No more worrying about damaging the flight controller in a crash.
 You also gain more space on the top of the frame, sleeker looks and a reduction of weight.

 Together with the power distribution frame very little of the wiring is visible making for a very clean looking tricopter.
 The optional built in 5V BEC on the power distribution frame was designed to very easily connect to the new Naze32 tricopter frame.
 Both frames have matching 5V pads that are very easily soldered together with two short pieces of cable.
 The BEC then supplies the flight controller, receiver and servo with super clean power with minimal effort and clean looks.